The rise of remote work is bringing with it fresh challenges, even for purpose driven companies with a clear vision.

 How do you know whether your staff are connected to and engaged with the company, and capable and equipped to deliver on your purpose and values when working remotely?
 Do they have the tools and the resources to engage customers and stakeholders in your business?
 What are the challenges they face in bringing your brand to life?

-These are all questions any purpose-driven CEO or executive needs to ask themselves in the world of hybrid working.
+These are all questions CEOs or executives of purpose led companies need to ask themselves in the world of hybrid working.
 Below are three tangible actions to ensure your organisation stays focused on its path forward.

 1. Take the temperature